kachkaev/njt/src/cli/README.md

 A list of supported destinations will be shown if you launch `njt` without arguments.

 To uninstall, run `npm remove --global njt`.
-To upgrade, run `npm install --global njt` again.
+To reinstall or upgrade, run `npm install --global njt` again.

-**Pro tip 💡** To customise which browser you want to open, globally set an environment variable called `NJT_BROWSER` (or just `BROWSER`) with the app name of your choice.
+**Pro tip 💡** To customise which browser you want to open, set an environment variable called `NJT_BROWSER` (or just `BROWSER`) with the app name of your choice.
 The value [may vary](https://www.npmjs.com/package/open#app) based on your OS.
-Note that setting `BROWSER` insted of `NJT_BROWSER` may affect other tools, which may or may not be desired.
+Note that setting `BROWSER` insted of `NJT_BROWSER` can affect other tools, which may or may not be desired.

 ### 🟢 Search bookmark in Firefox